5 Things I Miss About Thailand

 Its proximity to Bangkok makes Ayutthaya a popular day-trip destination for travelers from Bangkok or travelers going on their way to Chiang Mai.

 Favorite Wat: Wat Chai Watthanaram.
 Considered one of the most imposing ancient Buddhist monasteries.
-Built in 1630 A.D.
+It was built in 1630 A.D.

 Thailand